 - iPad Pro 12.9-inch (2nd-gen) and iPad Pro 10.5-inch − June 2017

-Consider that the firm received authorisation as far back as July to sell two unannounced iOS 12-powered iPad models in Russia, and you get the idea that a refreshed iPad Pro seems to be a good to release this year.
+Considering the firm received authorisation as far back as July to sell two unannounced iOS 12-powered iPad models in Russia, it looks highly likely that a refreshed iPad Pro will release this year.

 Cameras haven’t always been the focus of the iPad Pro range, but given Apple is going all-in on AR, there’s a chance the company boosts the real-world imagery iPad Pro users can see through the viewfinder.
 The last iPad Pro releases included a 12-megapixel rear-facing camera with a 7-megapixel selfie-cam.
 Perhaps there’ll be a modest update here.

 Apple Pencil 2 rumours